Record Internacional

-RecordTV Internacional is a Brazilian pay-TV and free-to-air channel that broadcasts 24 hours via satellite and cable with digital parameters, all in Portuguese.
-RecordTV Internacional is focused on transmitting programs from RecordTV and Record News, except for independent programs abroad.
-Present in over 150 countries, RecordTV Internacional is received in the United States, Canada, Puerto Rico and across Europe.
+Record Internacional is a Brazilian pay-TV and free-to-air channel that broadcasts 24 hours via satellite and cable with digital parameters, all in Portuguese.
+Record Internacional is focused on transmitting programs from Record and Record News, except for independent programs abroad.
+Present in over 150 countries, Record Internacional is received in the United States, Canada, Puerto Rico and across Europe.
 In Europe, Record is the only Brazilian television to be broadcast free of charge, without any subscription payment.
 Transmissions are also sent throughout the African and Asian continents, with emphasis on Portuguese-speaking countries.
 The network has nine satellite signal distribution channels.